<- read.delim("https://www.dropbox.com/s/jxlfuogea3lx2pu/deletiondata.txt?dl=1") td

 # Age.
 Group only equals Young

-td.young <- td[td$Age.Group == "Young", ]
+<- td[td$Age.Group == "Young", ] td.young

-In your tests you can use the filtered version of td or you can use the new data frame td.young.
+.
 I recommend using the new data frame if you are using any centered continuous variables.
 This is because centered continuous variables are centered around the mean of the values in the column that is centered.
 If you partition the data, that mean will be different because the range of values within the the centered column are now different.
 So, if you partition your data, especially by age, you should re-center your continuous variables.

-The second way to partition your data is using the subset() function.
+The second way to partition your data is using the subset()

 # Create three partitions based on Age.Group

-td.young <- subset(td, Age.Group == "Young")
+<- subset(td, Age.Group == "Young")

-td.middle <- subset(td, Age.Group == "Middle")
+td.young <- subset(td, Age.Group == "Middle")

-td.old <- subset(td, Age.Group == "Old")
+td.middle <- subset(td, Age.Group == "Old")

-# Re-Center Center.Age
+td.old # Re-Center Center.Age

-td.young$Center.Age <- scale(td.young$YOB, scale = FALSE)
+$Center.Age <- scale(td.young$YOB, scale = FALSE)

-td.middle$Center.Age <- scale(td.middle$YOB, scale = FALSE)
+td.young$Center.Age <- scale(td.middle$YOB, scale = FALSE)

-td.old$Center.Age <- scale(td.old$YOB, scale = FALSE)
+td.middle$Center.Age <- scale(td.old$YOB, scale = FALSE) td.old

-The usefulness of subset() is when you want to partition your data frame based on several factors.
-For example, compare the filtering versus subset() methods when partitioning td for just middle-age, blue-collar men.
-Using subset() saves you from having to type td$ multiple times, and you don’t need the final ,.
-Below & is the standard operator meaning “and”.
+is when you want to partition your data frame based on several factors.
+For example, compare the filtering versus subset()

 # Subset of td where Age.Group is Middle, Sex is